realworldocaml/book/en/objects.md

 Objects have some advantages over records: they don't require type definitions and their support for row polymorphism makes them more flexible.
-However, the heavy syntax and additional run-time cost means that objects are rarely used in place of records.
+However, the heavy syntax and additional runtime cost means that objects are rarely used in place of records.

 The real benefits of objects come from the class system.
 Classes support